solcloud/NiceOS/distro_extractor/README.md

 ---
 **NOTE:**
 Always check firstly for latest version for your architecture and desired flavour on distribution homepage or use your specific version instead of example one.
 Also, many distributions provide mirrors at different geographical places and URLs - try to use closest and fastest mirror for you.
+And always check downloaded files signature.
 ---